-The International Center for Journalists’ flagship program is the ICFJ Knight Fellowships, an unparalleled program with a mission to create a culture of news innovation and experimentation worldwide.
+The International Center for Journalists’ flagship program is the ICFJ Knight Fellowships, an unparalleled initiative with a mission to create a culture of news innovation and experimentation worldwide.
 The goal: to seed new ideas and services that deepen coverage, expand news delivery, engage citizens in the editorial process and ultimately improve people’s lives.

 Two things that set the ICFJ Knight Fellowships apart: